-OVERVIEW: This Tulsa-based funder supports education, health, human services, and arts and culture.
+OVERVIEW: The Kerr Foundation is a Tulsa-based funder that supports education, health, human services, and arts and culture.
 It prioritizes nonprofits in Oklahoma but also supports groups in Arkansas, Colorado, Kansas, Missouri, New Mexico, and Texas.

 FUNDING AREAS: Education, health, human services, arts and culture, public administration

 IP TAKE: Be ready to do a lot of fundraising and secure support from multiple sources.
 Kerr is all about challenge grants.
 Oklahoma groups have a leg up on other states.

 PROFILE: Incorporated in 1963, the Kerr Foundation is based in Oklahoma City, Oklahoma.
 Learn more about the history of the Kerr Foundation from this 1985 News OK article.
 Ultimately, the foundation carries on the giving legacy of the late Senator Robert S. Kerr.
 Kerr aims to support “organizations, programs, and institutions that provide new or enhanced opportunities for those within the granting areas, particularly the young” The foundation supports education, health, human services, arts and culture, and public administration.